rcountryman/datasetClient/README.md

 The executable takes one command line parameter which is simply the ticker symbol of a stock

 `go run main.go GOOG`

+Or for the build executable

+`datasetClient GOOG`

-Data is stored off into a JSON file in the format symbol_date_test.json.
+Data is stored off into a JSON file in the format symbol_date_timeseriesdata.json.
 For example:
-AAPL_2022-07-26_test.json
+GOOG_2022-07-26_timeseriesdata.json